larsleijten/swin_classifier/README.md

 - The model combining the Swin Encoder and the MLP-head
 - The training and validation loops

-The code for the Swin Encoder was derived from code for a [Swin UNETR model](https://docs.monai.io/en/stable/_modules/monai/networks/nets/swin_unetr.html#SwinUNETR), which I reduced to only include the ViT encoder.
+The only mostly external code was the code for the Swin Encoder.
+This derived from code for a [Swin UNETR model](https://docs.monai.io/en/stable/_modules/monai/networks/nets/swin_unetr.html#SwinUNETR), which I reduced to only include the ViT encoder.